 Differential diagnosisThis section has been translated automatically.

-- ILVEN: ILVEN is not regarded as a differential diagnosis, since lichen striatus is considered by many to be a variant of ILVEN, or both clinical pictures are to be subsumed under the term"Blaschko-linear inflammatory dermatoses".
+ILVEN: ILVEN is not seen as a differential diagnosis, since lichen striatus is considered by many to be a variant of ILVEN, or both clinical pictures are to be subsumed under the designation"Blaschko-linear inflammatory dermatoses".

-- The term "Blaschkitis" (Grosshans) is probably synonymous with Lichens striatus in adults.
+Note: The term "Blaschkitis" (Grosshans) is probably synonymous with lichens striatus in adults.

-- Nevus verrucosus unius lateralis: In this clinical picture, also aligned in the Blaschko lines, the inflammatory component is missing.
+Nevus verrucosus unius lateralis: The inflammatory component is absent in this clinical picture, which is also aligned in the Blaschko lines.